 The compromise reached between your lawyer and the creditor may mean that you are eligible for a significant discount if you can pay in one lump sum.
 If you have no available cash for a lump sum payment, you can probably get monthly payments that will work for you.
-As a last resort, if neither of these options work for you, you can evaluate whether it may make sense to file for bankruptcy.
+As a last resort, if neither of these options works for you, you can evaluate whether it may make sense to file for bankruptcy.
 If you are dealing with IRS debt you may want to look for a tax relief company to help you by reading some tax relief company reviews.

 When you hire an attorney to work on your behalf, try to find one who has an existing relationship with the law firm for the creditor.
 For example, I work with all the major collection law firms in Denver, CO on a regular basis.
 I have settled many debts with each firm.
-The largest firms (Machol & Johannes, LLC; Siverman /Borenstein, PLLC; Farrell & Seldin) are law firms I deal with almost weekly.
+The largest firms (Machol & Johannes, LLC; Silverman /Borenstein, PLLC; Farrell & Seldin) are law firms I deal with almost weekly.
 That means I know just who to call and how to get you a deal that you can live with.